TheLarapush/LaraPush-Docs-Source/docs/features/import-export.md

 ![Import Export](/img/import-export.png)

-## Can I Import subscribers from another service using this feature?
+## Can I Import/Migrate subscribers from another service using this feature?

 No, This Feature is particularly useful for creating data backups or moving data between different LaraPush systems.
+And you can't migrate using this because other services use a different sending method and payload structure hence.
+However, We offer a Migration Add-On.

 If you want to import subscribers from another service, you can check with LaraPush team for the "Migration Add-On".
 This LaraPush helps you move from your current push notification service to LaraPush without losing any subscribers.
 It transfers all your subscriber data from your old service to LaraPush, ensuring a smooth transition and continuous communication with your audience.